pumaworkshop/puma-workshop/TESTDATA_GUIDELINES.md

 difference is in the use of the data, not the contents of it.
 Since this document is only about how we create this data, in this document the terms can be considered synonymous.

+### Multiple apps

+In this document we often talk about 'your application', and the assumption seems to be made that only one application is involved in the creation of your test data.
+Of course, this isn't necessarily the case: You might want to create reference data involving multiple applications.

+If this is the case, this document still applies: anywhere we mention 'your application' consider this as 'your one or more applications'.
+Puma is perfectly able to operate multiple apps at the same time, and all principles considered in this document apply to multiple applications just as well as they do to one.

 ## 0. Why make your own test data?

 Before we get into making test data, let's focus on whether you actually want to do so.
 After all: if you want some